GRE Flashcards · Set 5

 violate, breach, break

-His actions contravene the company’s strict ethical guidelines.
+the company’s strict ethical guidelines.

 indict